| |

 >>>

---lock option, the list is not locked.
+--lockoption, the list is not locked.
 List must be

 locked if you plan to make modifications to any attributes (and

-they must be explicitly saved, as withlist does not
+they must be explicitly saved, aswithlistdoes not

-At the prompt, the global object m is the instantiated
+automatically save changes to list objects).At the prompt, the global object m is the instantiated

 list object.
 It's a Python instance so you can do all the normal